Wednesday, April 21, 2010Webmaster Level: Intermediate

 Choose one URL as the preferred version.
 If your site has a directory structure, it's more

-conventional to use a trailing slash with your directory URLs (e.g.,
+conventional to use a trailing slash with your directory URLs (for example,

-example.com/directory), but you’re free to choose whichever you like.
+example.com/directory), but you can choose whichever you like.

 - Be consistent with the preferred version.
 Use it in your internal links.
 If you have a Sitemap, include the preferred version (and don't include the duplicate URL).